 Girls from community grammar school a rural high school in Ilara-mokin undergoing training on reusable sanitary pad production

-Project Gender RIDE, one of our projects that seeks to promote quality education for young people took a Do It Yourself approach on reusable sanitary pad production to encourage adolescent girls to remain in school even during their menstruation.
+Project Gender RIDE led by LTI director of Gender Inclusion Titilayo Kemi Kings, seeks to promote quality education for young people took a Do It Yourself approach on reusable sanitary pad production to encourage adolescent girls to remain in school even during their menstruation.
 Our team of trainers stormed the rural schools to educate the young girls on menstrual hygiene and the significant of menstruation for female before we proceeded on hands-on training on reusable sanitary pad production.
 The materials needed to get this pad are easily accessible for the girls at home which will reduce the huge cost spent every month in buying one time use sanitary pads.
 The pad produced can be washed and reuse with a life span of more than six months, this invariably means with just two pads, an adolescent girl can rock the whole year without getting stained.

 Miss Precious a beneficiary of the reusable sanitary pad training from Just Once Model College